 To journalists – or others working on the front line – looking for trauma support and treatment, Braynework can now connect you with highly experienced and competent trauma therapists to work through with you whatever has blown your emotional fuses.

-With us, we now have a team of fabulous fellow therapists who bring EMDR to bear in the same way we do, focusing not just on the nasty stuff you might have experienced in the field, but the very personal meaning you will have made of that – which has to do with your relationships at work and at home, and, yes, very often with old childhood stories that are now getting in the way.
+Alongside us, we have a team of experienced fellow therapists who work the way we do, focusing not just on nasty stuff experienced in the field, but the more personal meaning you might have made of that – which can be linked with relationships at work and at home, and sometimes too with old childhood stories that are now getting in the way.

-So if you’d like to know more, please do get in touch with the wonderful Libby, who manages the front end of this brand new and still experimental referral network, and who will do her best to put you though to a trusted colleague who might be able to help.
+So if you’d like to know more, please do get in touch with our colleague Libby Payne, who manages the front end of this new and still experimental referral network.
+She’ll do her best to put you though to a trusted colleague who might be able to help.

 We aim to keep costs as low as we can, bearing in mind that many of you wanting and needing this kind of support will be freelancers without a big corporate network to fall back on.